defi-wonderland/prophet-core/docs/src/content/intro/framework.md

 ## What is Prophet?

+Prophet presents a versatile and fully adaptable optimistic oracle solution, transcending the boundaries of conventional dispute resolution modules.
+It moves away from a one-fits-all resolution system and provides customizable modules that can be fine-tuned to meet the unique requirements of each user.
+With its emphasis on complete control and modularity across all aspects of the system, Prophet is an open-source public good for the Optimism community.

 - **Optimistic**: Prophet is an optimistic oracle, meaning that in most cases a request will be answered without any disputes.
 This allows for a fast and cheap capturing of the information.
 - **Modular**: The framework is designed to support countless use cases by enabling the users to choose the logic of their requests.
 The users can choose from a variety of modules and extensions.
 - **Permissionless**: Asking for or providing the data requires no approvals from any centralized party.
 Additionally, anyone is free to expand the system by building new modules and extensions.